mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 I made many mistakes throughout the whole [TinyPilot website redesign fiasco](/tinypilot-redesign), but the core problem was that the design agency was a fundamental mismatch for TinyPilot.

-All of the agency's other clients had projects 5-20x the size of TinyPilot's.
+The agency's other clients had projects 5-20x the size of TinyPilot's.
 At first, I thought that was such a gift &mdash; this fancy agency with expensive clients was betting on a little company like mine.

 The reality was that TinyPilot was the agency's lowest priority.
 They managed the project poorly, which drove up costs, bloated scope, and stretched out timelines.